axibase/atsd/administration/support.md

 # Support

-This document will help you submit a well-prepared ticket to our [Support Desk](https://axibase.zendesk.com/home) so we can resolve it faster.
+This document helps you submit a well-prepared ticket to our [Support Desk](https://axibase.zendesk.com/home) so we can resolve it faster.

 Use the below reference to attach relevant artifacts to your ticket.
 Skip sections `2-5` if they don't apply to your particular situation.